ActiveThis profile is actively maintained

 About Fidelity Bank

 Fidelity Bank is a commercial bank in Nigeria.
 It was originally incorporated in 1987 as a private limited company with a Merchant Banking Licence, called the Fidelity Union Merchant Bank Limited.
 It converted to a commercial bank and changed its name to Fidelity Bank in 1999, and secured a Universal Banking License in 2001.
 The bank provides various banking and financial products and services to corporate and individual customers in Nigeria.
-Fidelity Bank became a signatory to the Equator Principles in November 2012, and is profiled as part of BankTrack's Equator Principles Track and Chase project.
+Fidelity Bank became a signatory to the Equator Principles in November 2012, and is profiled as part of BankTrack's Tracking the Equator Principles campaign.

 listed on Nigeria Stock Exchange